How to Stop Automatic Updates in WordPress with One Click

 Controlling updates is half the equation.
 The other half is making sure nobody installs untested plugins on your managed sites in the first place.

-If you manage WordPress sites for clients or run sites where reliability matters, controlling updates is non-negotiable.
+If you manage WordPress sites for clients or run sites where reliability matters, you need control over when updates happen.
 Specifically:

 - Agencies managing client portfolios - a broken client site at 2am is a support ticket and a reputation hit